serverless/blog/posts/2017-11-13-abcs-of-iam-permissions.md

           - Arn
 ```

-Here, we're dynamically grabbing the DynamoDB table ARN by using `Fn::GetAtt` and passing in the logical Id of the resource `MyDynamoTable` from the `resources` block, then requesting the `Arn` property.
-You can see which attributes are available for a particular CloudFormation resources by checking the `Return Values` section of the CloudFormation reference -- see [here for a DynamoDB example](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html#w2ab2c21c10d328c13).
+Here, we dynamically grab the DynamoDB table ARN by using `Fn::GetAtt`, and pass in the logical Id of the resource `MyDynamoTable` from the `resources` block.
+Then we request the `Arn` property.

+You can see which attributes are available for a particular CloudFormation resources by checking the `Return Values` section of the CloudFormation reference—see [here for a DynamoDB example](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html#w2ab2c21c10d328c13).

 You can also craft [custom IAM roles](https://serverless.com/framework/docs/providers/aws/guide/iam#custom-iam-roles) for each function in your `serverless.yml`, but be advised this is an advanced feature.
 You'll need to make sure to specify _all_ permissions of your functions, including some that Serverless usually handles for you, such as the ability to write to CloudWatch logs.